pic

 Introduction

-This section explores element-wise operations on iterable collections.
-These are defined as collections whose elements can be accessed sequentially, including examples like vectors, tuples, and ranges.
+This section introduces operations on iterable collections, a class of data structures whose elements can be accessed sequentially.
+Common examples include vectors, tuples, and ranges.

-The terms broadcasting and vectorization will be used interchangeably throughout the website, although strictly speaking they're not equivalent. [note] Vectorization refers to applications restricted to arrays of the same size, with broadcasting being an extension of it that allows for scalars.
-Furthermore, vectorization has multiple meanings, depending on the context in which the definition is applied.
+The terms broadcasting and vectorization will be used interchangeably throughout the website.
+Strictly speaking, they're not equivalent: the term vectorization applies when arrays have the same size, while broadcasting is an extension that allows for scalars.

 Warning!

 Later on the website, we'll explore for-loops as an alternative approach to transforming arrays.
 Several languages strongly recommend vectorizing operations to improve speed, instead highly discouraging for-loops.
 Such advice does not apply to Julia.
-In fact, when it comes to optimizing code in Julia, for-loops are often the key to achieving faster performance.
+In fact, when it comes to optimizing code, for-loops are often the key to achieving high performance.

 Considering this, the main advantage of vectorization in Julia is to streamline code without sacrificing speed.

-In its simplest form, map takes a single-argument function foo and a collection x.
-Its syntax is map(foo,x), returning a new collection with foo(x[i]) as i-th element. map is commonly applied with an anonymous function playing the role of foo, as illustrated below.
+Depending on the number of inputs required, map can be applied in two different ways.
+In its simplest form, it takes a single-argument function foo and a collection x.
+The syntax is then map(foo,x), returning a new collection with foo(x[i]) as i-th element.
+A common practice is to use anonymous functions in place of foo, as illustrated below.

 x = [1, 2, 3]